 Day 5-7: Explore Cameron Highlands

 Your 2 weeks trip in Malaysia wouldn’t be complete without visiting the beautiful Cameron Highlands.
-Get ready to drink a lot of tea and eat many strawberries.
+Get ready to drink a lot of tea and eat many strawberries while enjoying the nature surrounding you.
+After a few days in Kuala Lumpur and Melaka it’s time to relax a bit in a more laid-back environment.

-Unlike Kuala Lumpur, Melaka or Penang, Cameron Highlands is a breathe of fresh air.
+Cameron Highlands is a breathe of fresh air.
 Literally.
 Situated in the middle of the mountains and surrounded by nature and dense jungle, this place is great to relax and reconnect with nature.
+Make sure to bring some warm clothes with you since the temperatures in Cameron Highland tend to be a bit lower than in the rest of the country.

 Where to stay in Cameron Highlands